Are you looking for a zero knowledge or Mina term that isn't here yet? To let us know, please create an issue or click EDIT THIS PAGE to submit a PR.

 An in-memory store of all the transactions that peer has heard on the network.
 Sometimes referred to as the mempool, each node has a local list of all pending transactions that have been gossiped to the node and validated.

-A transition in Mina is synonymous to a block.
+A transition in Mina is synonymous with a block.

 A local data store that contains the last